-Electoral Services are responsible for the conduct of all elections and referendums, District Council, Parish Council, County Council, Parliamentary, European Parliamentary and Police and Crime Commissioner.
+Electoral Services are responsible for the conduct of all elections and referendums, Parish Council, District Council, County Council, Police and Crime Commissioner and Parliamentary.
 You can only vote at elections and referendums if you are registered to vote.

 Breckland District Council

 The District Council holds elections for all of its members (also called "Councillors") every four years.
 Following a Local Government Boundary Review which came into effect on 7th May 2015 the District is divided into 27 electoral wards and there are 49 district councillors representing the wards.
 The date of ordinary elections is usually the first Thursday in May.
 Refer to theFind your Councillor andTown & Parish Councils section for more detailed information on Breckland's district councillors.

 Norfolk County Council currently has 84 councillors elected from the County to make decisions about county-wide decisions (such as education and social services).
 Breckland currently has 12 county councillors who serve for four years.A list of all county councillors can be found on the Norfolk County Council website.

 Police and Crime Commissioner elections are held every four years.
 Police and Crime Commissioners are elected to make sure that local police meet the needs of the community and are accountable for how crime is tackled in their police force area.More details about the Police and Crime Commissioner for Norfolk can be found on their website.

 Breckland District Council organises the elections for the Mid Norfolk Parliamentary Constituency.
 There is one Member of Parliament that represents this Constituency.
 Parliamentary elections are held within 5 years of the last general election.